Thumbkin/MissingTradeSkillsList_TBC/README.md

 * Link items to a channel (Say, Guild, Party, Raid or "Auto") or add item to current chat message
 * Ability to drag each MTSL frame around

-### Latest version (v2.5.04)
+### Latest version (v2.5.05)

-* Added loads of spells/items/npcs for all professions
+* Added missing "expansion" number for classic specialisations
-* Added all "Master" level for all professions
+* Added some missing NPCs
+* Updated professions to only have the correct auto learned spells
-* Set the correct trainers for each level of each profession
+* Set the correct phase for some skill
-* Added specialisations for Alchemy & Tailoring
+* Fixed bug with data not showing mobs anymore that drop an item
+* Added code to save ids when data is missing for an object for easier missing data reports.
+Include the contents of "MTSL_MISSING_DATA" from saved variables to bug report if not empty

 ### Support